chad-g-adams/chad-g-adams-hugo/content/post/american-politics-and-canada.md

 # Election Holiday
   This is a pretty simple idea that's used already by other countries.
 When there's a federal election, make it a public holiday.
 There are current laws that mandate employers to give their employees time off to vote, but that's not good enough.
 Many people won't request that, especially vulnerable people for whom that job is their lifeline.
 These are also the same people who can least afford to take the time to visit a voting station.
 For a more inclusive turnout, and to give everyone a chance to meaningfully reflect on their civic duty, we should give everyone the day off.

+  Taking the idea one step further, we could also have a "Voter Registration Day" as the election kicks off, and make that a national holiday as well.
+I'm sure our economy can survive a couple extra holidays every few years.